Argentina markets buckle up for reopening after Milei election triumph

 By Marc Jones

-Argentina's markets had been closed on Monday following Sunday's vote, but there were major moves in assets traded internationally, including the quasi shares of main energy giant YPF YPFD.BA, which saw a 40% surge after Milei said he would look to privatize it.
+Argentina's markets were closed on Monday following Sunday's vote, but there were major moves in assets traded internationally.
+U.S.-listings of Argentina companies rallied sharply, including a 40% surge in main energy giant YPF YPFD.BA after Milei said he would look to privatize it.

+Early U.S.-premarket indications pointed to the stocks rally having room to run.
+International bonds were climbing for a second straight day, marking gains of as much as 0.6 cents with issues being bid between 29-34 cents, MarketAxess data showed.

-With Milei promising to deliver economic shock therapy to the long-troubled economy, international bonds had risen too but Tuesday's action was set to be dominated by how fast and furiously the official peso rate drops.
+With Milei promising to deliver economic shock therapy to the long-troubled economy, Tuesday's action was set to be dominated by how fast and furiously the official peso rate drops.

 The currency's overvaluation is seen as being at the heart of the country's economic strife.
 There is a gaping chasm between the official government rate and where it trades on the streets.